 WEBSITES on Writing:

-I hope you keep an eye out for future STEPS in my Step Driven Action to Creating Characters series.
+Keep an eye out for future STEPS in my Step Driven Action to Creating Characters series.
 This will eventually become a series I can reflect back on with all my future writing.
 I can’t wait for you to join me!

 Happy Writing (because at least you’re writing),